 - SSL (prevent passwords collection from public wifi)

-- White list (prevent passwords guessing from known hostile networks)
+- White list (prevent application inspection from known hostile networks)

 - "Session Security Level" to 4 (prevent session hijacking)